 Faculty members who are unable to work due to an illness, injury, or disability (including pregnancy-related disability) may be eligible for an unpaid medical leave.
 Such individuals may qualify for disability benefits while on medical leave.
 The Senior Vice President for Academic Affairs and Provost may place eligible faculty members on medical leave for the period that they are unable to work.
 Medical leave runs concurrently with all other leave for which a faculty member qualifies.
 Medical leaves for longer than one year are not regularly available, although the Provost may extend the leave and the University will do so to the extent the law allows.

-As an alternative, upon request, the University will consider any reasonable accommodations necessary to enable a faculty member with a qualifying disability (as defined under state and federal law) to perform the essential function of his or her position.
+As an alternative, upon request, the University will consider reasonable accommodations necessary to enable a faculty member with a qualifying disability (as defined under state and federal law) to perform the essential function of his or her position.